Star Wars: Kenobi

 I also worked with Lucasfilm's Matt Martin to create a blog post for StarWars.com sharing all the maps I worked with during the book.
 I had used maps from West End's Galaxy Guide 7: Mos Eisley and DK's Star Wars: Complete Locations extensively; the blog post included those maps, keyed by me to events in the novel.
 I added one of my own, a map of the Claim.
 Dannar's Claim is a location I began envisioning back in the comics stages; the place was very real to me by the time the final book was done.
 So much of the action is set there — and the store provides so many services — that I had to get straight what was where, especially during the attack scene partway through.
 You can find the map article here.

 I wrote a short story prequel to the novel, "Incognito," for Star Wars Insider #143, which came out shortly before the novel was released.
+Read about the story here.
+It was later included in the paperback edition.

 In the month leading up to the release, I did my own series of daily Twitter trivial posts, hashtagged #KenobiCountdown.
 (My feed is @jjmfaraway.)